aplteam/Tatin/README.md

 Client as well as Server may run under Windows, Linux and Mac-OS.

 Tatin requires Dyalog APL 18.0 Unicode or better.
-It will be part of 19.0.
+It will be part of the successor of 18.0

 ## Installing and updating the Tatin Client

-The document `InstallingTheTatinClient.html` in the `docs/` folder discusses how to install the Tatin client.
+The document [_Installing And Updating The Tatin Client_](https://tatin.dev/Assets/docs/InstallingAndUpdatingTheTatinClient.html "Link to InstallingAndUpdatingTheTatinClient.html on the Tatin server") discusses how to install the Tatin client.

 ## Usage

 Once you've installed the Tatin client you have access to <https://tatin.dev>, the principal Tatin server.

-The document `FirstStepsWithTatin.html` in the `docs/` folder will get you started.
+The document [_First Steps With Tatin_](https://tatin.dev/Assets/docs/FirstStepsWithTatin.html "Link to FirstStepsWithTatin.html on the Tatin server") will get you started.

-## Documentation

-There are plenty of documents available in the `docs/` folder, discussing different aspects of Tatin.
-The document `_ReadMe.html` gives an overview about what each of the document is about.

 ## Tatin Server